tzervas/DynEL/README.md

 ## Testing

+Run tests with:

 ```bash
 tox
 ```

+**Note**: Tox is used to run tests across multiple environments, including pytest for unit testing.

-## Contributing
+## Contribution

-Please fork the repository and use a feature branch.
-Pull requests are welcome.
+Contributions are welcome!
+Please see the [Developer Guide](docs/devel-docs/developer_guide.md) and [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

 ## License